pluralsight/guides/in-review/node-js/getting-started-with-nodejs/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/cfaa1589-9a62-48eb-b3f5-3707d3d14a6d.png)

 I hope you found this article informative!
-See you soon with my next article on NodeJS
+Feel free to leave comments and feedback in the discussion section below.
+Please favorite this tutorial as well!
+See you soon with my next article on NodeJS.